Nikituh/robust-mindcontrol-robotex/README.md

 ## What it needs to do

-* Send data other than just accelerometer data
+* Send data other than accelerometer data
 * Specific commands for specific data (not two-in-one as in the example)
-* Not be timer-based

 ## Hints